-This post was most recently updated on July 12th, 2013
+This post was most recently updated on September 29th, 2019

 But all people who are exposed to HIV Virus do not get infection with HIV.
 Some people are Lucky!

 Wondering how luck can protect from HIV Infection? or thinking these people might have used some preventive measures such as use of condoms or screening of blood/organ, not sharing needles etc!
-I am not talking about those preventive measures, but about their genetic makeup which makes them resistant to HIV Virus infection.
+I am not talking about those preventive measures, but about their genetic makeup which makes them resistant to HIV infection.

-In General, each virus follows the same sequential steps during infection process.
+In general, each virus follows the same sequential steps during infection process.
 Which is; attachment, penetration and uncoating, replication and biosynthesis, assembly and release.
 So the very first and crucial step is attachment of virus to their (specific) host cells.
 One of the good news for human is virus are very specific regarding their attachment to host cells.

 Studies have found that mutations in the gene encoding CCR5 endow individual with protection from HIV infection.
-People who are homozygotes are completely resistant to HIV Virus infection where as among heterozygotes HIV infection progresses very slowly.
+People who are homozygotes are completely resistant to HIV infection where as among heterozygotes HIV infection progresses very slowly.

 Some of these lucky HIV resistant people lives in Western Europe (Who knows, many people in your country might also be resistant to HIV!).
 Approximately, 1% of people of western european ancestry have homozygous mutations in their gene and about 10-15% are heterozygotes.